Bishops in the Catholic Church: Additional titles, status and roles

 Bishops may fill additional roles in the Catholic Church, including the following:

 Bishop-elect

-A bishop who has been appointed, but has not yet been ordained a bishop.
-(Episcopal ordination is the ceremony formally elevating the bishop-elect to his new rank.)
+A priest who has been appointed as bishop or a diocesan bishop appointed as archbishop, but before assuming office or installation.

 Titular bishop

 A titular bishop (or titular archbishop) is a bishop who is not bishop of a diocese; unless (since 1970) he is coadjutor or emeritus, he is assigned to a titular see, which is usually the name of a city or area that used to be the seat of a diocese, but whose episcopal see (diocese) is no longer functioning as such.
 Titular bishops often serve as auxiliary bishops, as officials in the Roman Curia, in the Patriarchal Curias of Eastern Churches, as papal diplomatic envoys (notably apostolic nuncios or apostolic delegates), or head certain missionary pre-diocesan jurisdictions (notably as apostolic vicar, which as of 2019 no longer gets a titular see).
 Since 1970, a coadjutor bishop (or archbishop) uses the title of the see he is assigned to, and a bishop (or archbishop) emeritus uses the title of his last residential see.